ELLA LOUISE ALLAIRE

 Her work has been heard on many international productions including events for the Vancouver Winter Olympic Games, Conan The Barbarian, Avatar film trailer, Philippe Noiret: Gentleman Saltimbanque, The Scorpion King 2, Dateline NBC, NFL Films, The Oprah Winfrey Show, the video game: Spiderman – Shattered Dimensions, the McDonald's commercial: Fishing, The Beijing Acrobatic Troupe of China: Musical Box, the feature film: Journey to the Center of the Earth, a collection of five CDs for APM Music Hollywood, a concert with The Quebec Symphony Orchestra, as well as two personal albums: Mon Or and Hérétique.
 Ella Louise recently finished working on The Nut Job Live & Friends and is currently working on her first Broadway musical, Venus of Paris.

 Ella Louise studied flute and piano at Le Conservatoire de Musique du Québec.
-As a teenager, she received 1st and 2nd prizes two years in a row at “Les Concours de musique du Québec”.
+As a teenager, she received "First Prize" two years in a row at “Les Concours de musique du Québec”.
 Thereafter, she was admitted to McGill University, the prestigious Schulich School of Music where she received two scholarships: the “James McGill Award” and the “Music Faculty Award” respectively.
 She was subsequently admitted to the Graduate program at the University of Montréal where she studied composition under the direction of Michel Longtin.
 Ella Louise Allaire received The Canada Council Grant For Professional Musician.